BaronKhan/VoiceRecognitionRPG/system-design.md

 - "finish the call"
 - "hang up [the call]"
 - "hang up the call with dan"
-- Need to add ability to ask for more input from actions
+- "Are you sure you want to hang up?"
 - "mute my video"
 - "silence my audio"